seanharrington256/WY-T3-WGS-Tutorial/README.md

 ## How NGS sequencing works
 [![sequencing by synthesis](img/youtube-video-sequencing.PNG)](https://www.youtube.com/watch?v=p4vKJJlNTKA&t=9s "Sequencing")

-Your starting data is found within the shared wy\_t3_2022 project directory
+Your starting data is found within the shared wy\_t3_2022 project directory.

 # EDIT THIS ONCE DATA IS WHERE IT GOES

-.
 To start we will move a set of Sample data into your home directories.
 Each of these samples represent the genome of a unique and novel microbe that has not been seen before (except by me).
 Inside this directory are Illumina HiSeq 2500, paired-end, 250 bp sequencing reads.
 Looking in this directory you should see two files per sample, the forward and reverse reads.
 These files are in **FASTQ** format (see below).

 ## Get your bearing on the server.